kevgo/text-runner/documentation/actions/verify_npm_install.md

 </a>

-More info by looking at the [feature specs](../../features/actions/built-in/verify-npm-install/verify-npm-install.feature) or the [source code](../../src/actions/built-in/verify-npm-install.ls).
+More info is in the [feature specs](../../features/actions/built-in/verify-npm-install/verify-npm-install.feature) or the [source code](../../src/actions/built-in/verify-npm-install.ls).